 Don’t forget to write down your new blog’s WordPress admin username and password in a paper.
 Don’t ever save it on your computer.
 I do not need to explain why it is, right?

-Once you are done setting up website title and admin login credentials, you are ready to install WordPress on Bluehost server.
-Just click on “Install” button.
+Once you are done setting up the website title and admin login credentials, you are ready to install WordPress on the Bluehost server.
+Just click on the “Install” button.

 Wait a few seconds for that AWESOME message…

 Just click on the link to get login credentials.